anasrehanislam/fastapi-auth-system/README.md

 # FastAPI Authentication & Authorization System

 This project implements an authentication and authorization system using **FastAPI** with JWT-based authentication, OAuth integration (Google & Facebook), and role-based access control.
-The system also includes rate limiting to protect the API from excessive requests.
+The system also includes rate limiting to protect the API from excessive requests and uses an `X-API-KEY` for API access control.

 ## Technologies Used